Mike Pressler

-Mike Pressler (born February 27, 1960) is an American lacrosse coach.
-He has been the head coach of the Bryant Bulldogs since 2007.
+Mike Pressler (born February 27, 1960) is an American lacrosse coach, who is currently the head coach and general manager of Atlas Lacrosse Club of the Premier Lacrosse League as well as the varsity head coach for Highland Park High School's lacrosse team (Highland Park, TX).
+He was previously the head coach of the Bryant Bulldogs from 2007 until his retirement after the 2022 season.
 He served as the head coach of the Duke Blue Devils for 16 seasons until he was forced to resign during the Duke lacrosse case in 2006.
 He received the F. Morris Touchstone Award for the men's college lacrosse coach of the year in 2005.
 In 2010, he coached the United States men's national lacrosse team to a gold medal.

 Career

 Pressler attended Wilton High School, then Washington & Lee University, graduating in 1982.
 He was an outstanding lacrosse and football player, a four-year starter in both sports.

 Pressler was the head coach at Virginia Military Institute for one year before leaving to serve as an assistant coach at the United States Military Academy under the tutelage of his former coach, Jack Emmer.